Anonymvs17/hacking/notes/dnsEnumeration.md

 iterating over this routelist with a for

-# install seclist for proper data
+## install seclist for proper data
 apt install seclists

+# Reverse lookup
+host 20.203.12.31